-I'm proud to be on the team hosting the International Food Addiction and Comorbidities Conference (IFACC) 2025 will take place at the Royal College of General Practitioners (RCGP), Euston Square, London, England.
-This event will provide a platform for the latest research and clinical experience in Food Addiction and its comorbidities, including Type 2 diabetes, mental health challenges, cardiovascular disease, and cancers.
+I'm proud to be part of the team that hosted the International Food Addiction and Comorbidities Conference (IFACC) 2025 that took place at the Royal College of General Practitioners (RCGP), Euston Square, London, England.
+This event will provided a platform for the latest research and clinical experience in Food Addiction and its comorbidities, including Type 2 diabetes, mental health challenges, cardiovascular disease, and cancers.

 4th September: Focused on Food Addiction, featuring cutting edge research and insights